Shawcs/rdd-cdd-tdd/weather/README.md

 ##INTRODUCTION

 Weather is a library verry use full for weather lovers.
-If you whant to do statistics on past weather on a specific area this library is perfect.
+If you whant to do statistics on weather on a specific area this library is perfect.
 It use forecast web site to get the datas.
 Let's focus on the content.
 But first

 ##Install